SomeDevHere/ruffle/web/README.md

 #### Binaryen

-This is optional, used to further optimize the built WebAssembly module.
+This is used to further optimize the built WebAssembly module and turn the module to javascript.
 Some ways to install Binaryen:

 -   download one of the [prebuilt releases](https://github.com/WebAssembly/binaryen/releases/)